 Our school serves the Catholic communities of Plymouth.
-We also welcome applications from all parents and carers, regardless of faith or background, who would like their daughters to be educated in a Christian environment.
+We also welcome applications from all parents and carers, regardless of faith or background, who would like their sons to be educated in a Christian environment.

-Plymouth CAST is the admission authority for the Notre Dame and is responsible for determining the admissions policies.
+Plymouth CAST is the admission authority for the St Boniface College and is responsible for determining the admissions policies.
 On behalf of the Trust, the admissions process for our schools is coordinated by the local authority.